-a) The Ministry of Labour and Social Welfare to urgently provide social care for persons placed in Dobrota Hospital, whose further treatment at this facility is not needed.

-b) The Ministry of Health and Ministry of Labour and Social Welfare to provide for better territorial mental health centres coverage, which would cooperate closely with social welfare centres to ensure care for mentally ill persons who do not require (further) hospital treatment, in order to achieve ultimate goal to provide help for the mentally ill in the community and reduce the need for hospital treatment (except in the acute phase of a disease).

-c) The Ministry of Health and the Capital to ensure adequate inpatient treatment and rehabilitation for women with alcohol and substance abuse issues.

-d) The Ministry of Health to urgently call for applications for specialization in the field of child psychiatry, and in the meantime endeavour to ensure the employment of a child psychiatry specialist in Montenegro.
-If necessary, ensure the possibility of placement of minors at the Hospital.

-e) The Ministry of Health and Ministry of Justice to make an effort to start the construction of the Special Hospital within ZIKS as soon as possible and provide human resources solutions ahead, to avoid repeating the situation where the hospital was built but remained non-functional.24 n direct contact with patients during the implementation of the project, monitors did not receive complaints about abuse by staff nor were they informed about such complaints otherwise.25
+- a) The Ministry of Labour and Social Welfare to urgently provide social care for persons placed in Dobrota Hospital, whose further treatment at this facility is not needed. - b) The Ministry of Health and Ministry of Labour and Social Welfare to provide for better territorial mental health centres coverage, which would cooperate closely with social welfare centres to ensure care for mentally ill persons who do not require (further) hospital treatment, in order to achieve ultimate goal to provide help for the mentally ill in the community and reduce the need for hospital treatment (except in the acute phase of a disease). - c) The Ministry of Health and the Capital to ensure adequate inpatient treatment and rehabilitation for women with alcohol and substance abuse issues. - d) The Ministry of Health to urgently call for applications for specialization in the field of child psychiatry, and in the meantime endeavour to ensure the employment of a child psychiatry specialist in Montenegro.
+If necessary, ensure the possibility of placement of minors at the Hospital. - e) The Ministry of Health and Ministry of Justice to make an effort to start the construction of the Special Hospital within ZIKS as soon as possible and provide human resources solutions ahead, to avoid repeating the situation where the hospital was built but remained non-functional.15